Rule 1. Scope of rules.

 (b) Reference to "court."
 Except as provided in Rule 43, when these rules refer to a decision or action by the court, the reference shall include a panel of the court.
-The term "trial court" means the court or administrative agency, commission, or board from which the appeal is taken.
+The term "trial court" means the court or administrative agency, commission, or board from which the appeal is taken or whose ruling is under review.
 The term "appellate court" means the court to which the appeal is taken.

 (c) Procedure established by statute.
 If a procedure is provided by state statute as to the appeal or review of an order of an administrative agency, commission, board, or officer of the state which is inconsistent with one or more of these rules, the statute shall govern.
 In other respects, these rules shall apply to such appeals or reviews.

 (d) Rules not to affect jurisdiction.
 These rules shall not be construed to extend or limit the jurisdiction of the Supreme Court or Court of Appeals as established by law.

 (e) Title.
 These rules shall be known as the Utah Rules of Appellate Procedure and abbreviated Utah R. App.
 P.